swaters86/StaticSiteGeneratorsPresentation/README.md

 # A Thing or Two About Static Site Generators
 ------------

 This is a presentation I gave last month for the Front-End Design Conference meetup group in Tampa, Fl.
 I made this using Reveal.js so I'm pretty proud of it.
-I'm statified with the way it turned out.
-To learn more about what Reveal.js can do, see below:
+I'm satisfied with the way it turned out.
+Check out the content below to learn more about what Reveal.js can do:

 ## reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.svg?branch=master)](https://travis-ci.org/hakimel/reveal.js)